Still Alive in us

 An Unprecedented Shipbuilding Boom

-The unprecedented boom in shipbuilding that began in 1914 made Naoyoshi Kaneko of Suzuki Shoten fix his gaze on the prospects for the shipbuilding industry in Japan.
+The unprecedented boom in shipbuilding that began in 1914 made Naokichi Kaneko of Suzuki Shoten fix his gaze on the prospects for the shipbuilding industry in Japan.
 He purchased Harima Zosen K.K., a company situated on Aioi Bay, which offered conditions ideally conducive to shipbuilding.
 Business immediately burgeoned.

 After its era as steelmaker Kobe Steel, Ltd., Harima Zosen relaunched.
 At first business was difficult, as the entire world was in the grip of recession.
 Undeterred, the Company streamlined its management, increased capacity and took steps to enable flexible response to fluctuations in demand, while modernizing its plant’s facilities.